CASR-HKU/MSD-FCCM23/README.md

 - Hardware:
     - To run the hardware evaluation, follow the evaluation steps in `./hardware/README.md`.
     - **NOTE: If the hardware enviroment is not available, you can also run the hardware evaluation on our platforms.
 Please contact the authors for the access to the platform (jjwu@eee.hku.hk).
 We have prepared the host codes in the FPGA platforms.**
+    - **The hardware evaluation part is still under development, we hope to finish it ASAP before April 1st.**